alexasselin008/poc-storybook/README.md

 - Is there a good way to split chromatic stories vs documentation stories?
 - Example of interaction test/playtest?
 - What would the demo app look with an Atomic Design categorization?
+- What's the best way to write stories in mdx so that documentation stories and chroma stories are separated